maidsafe/Whitepapers/Project-Safe.md

 * All purchases and transctions will be recorded on the Bitcoin block chain via the Mastercoin protocol
 * Each participants safecoin wallet will be credited as the full network is launched and they create their SAFE network accounts
 * A quantity of 429,496,729 coins will be available for purchase, this equates to 10% of all safecoins
+* In the event that not all coins are sold, the remaining coins will be burned

 **After this stage is complete there will be no further opportunities of this sort available on the SAFE network with safecoin.**